 What resources are needed?

-To adhere to the GRI Guidelines, an organisation will need to collect information and performance across the whole organisation and therefore it requires the leadership and commitment of management and senior staff members.
+To adhere to the GRI Standards, an organisation will need to collect information and performance across the whole organisation and therefore it requires the leadership and commitment of management and senior staff members.

 Proficiencies or skills